 “How much does property management cost?”

-It’s a perfectly natural question.
-And it’s not necessarily and issue of affordability.
+It’s a totally fair question.
+And it’s not necessarily an issue of affordability.
 It’s a matter of value.

 Unfortunately, the “short answer” is wholly unsatisfying: “Well, it all depends…”

-In fact, this is one of the most difficult questions for us to answer about our services.
+In fact, this is one of the most difficult questions for us to answer about our property management services.

 Largely because every property, not to mention every landlord, is unique.
 And each comes with their own set of needs and requirements.
 Which, understandably, makes it difficult to quantify management fees without specific details.

 So what details are necessary for us to calculate management fees?
 Well, here are the four key factors we consider in determining… How Much Property Management Costs:

 The FIRST thing we ask for is a rent roll.
 This tells us how many tenants are in place and their monthly rent.

 Rental rates are critical because base management fees are calculated either as percentage of total monthly rent, or as a flat monthly fee.